About Us

 Wei Qun E

-Wei, a retired attorney from Fenwick & West, is committed to helping those in need.
+Wei is a retired attorney.
+She is committed to helping those in need.
 During the pandemic, she co-founded The United Effort Organization after seeing the growing struggles of unhoused individuals while she volunteered at Hope’s Corner.
 She works tirelessly to find real solutions for those experiencing or at risk of homelessness.

 Chief Operating Officer & Founder